TheVzard/PS_learning_program/README.md

 # Publicis Sapient Learning Program
-*This repository contains the weekly assignments from the Publicis Sapietn Pre-Learning Program.*
+*This repository contains the weekly assignments from the Publicis Sapient Pre-Learning Program.*

 Week 1:
  - Created a simple java project